usarscotus/legal-directory/frcmp/rule_32.md

 (i) the appropriate kind of sentence, or

-(ii) the appropriate sentence within the applicable sentencing range; and
+&nbsp;&nbsp;(ii) the appropriate sentence within the applicable sentencing range; and

 &nbsp;&nbsp;&nbsp;&nbsp;(E) identify any basis for departing from the applicable sentencing range.